AdelKS/LinuxGamingGuide/README.md

 ## Game mode

 It's a small program that puts your computer in performance mode when you start your game, it's available in most distro's repositories and I believe it helps in giving consistent FPS.
-Lutris uses it automatically if it's detected, otherwise you need to go, for Overwatch, "Configure" > "System Options" > "Environment variables" and add `LD_PRELOAD="$GAMEMODE_PATH/libgamemodeauto.so.0"` where you should replace `$GAMEMODE_PATH` with the actual path (you can do a `locate libgamemodeauto.so.0` on your terminal to find it).
+Lutris uses it automatically if it's detected, otherwise you need to go, for any game in Lutris, to "Configure" > "System Options" > "Environment variables" and add `LD_PRELOAD="$GAMEMODE_PATH/libgamemodeauto.so.0"` where you should replace `$GAMEMODE_PATH` with the actual path (you can do a `locate libgamemodeauto.so.0` on your terminal to find it).
 Link here: https://github.com/FeralInteractive/gamemode.

 You can check whether or not gamemode is running with the command `gamemoded -s`.
 For GNOME users, there's a status indicator shell extension that show a notification and a tray icon when gamemode is running: https://extensions.gnome.org/extension/1852/gamemode/